NitorCreations/nitor-deploy-tools/README.md

 **nitor-deploy-tools** is a set of tools for infrastructure-as-code on Amazon Web Services.

-nitor-deploy-tools works by defining _Amazon Machine Instances_ and deploying _[CloudFormation](https://aws.amazon.com/cloudformation/) stacks_ of resources.
+nitor-deploy-tools works by defining _Amazon Machine Instances_, _Docker containers_ and
+deploying _[CloudFormation](https://aws.amazon.com/cloudformation/)
+stacks_ of resources.